Overview

 What’s next

-Scaffold a zombie from a bundled template.
+Scaffold an agent from a bundled template.

 Start, stop, observe